Aniket-3103/AirBNB/README.md

-This project is deployed here: https://airbnb-project-thkj.onrender.com
+This project is deployed at: https://airbnb-project-thkj.onrender.com

+Tech stack: Mongo DB, express js, node js, ejs for front-end.